Note: In addition to this review, I have two preliminary posts on the Soto Amicus that contain additional information and photographs:

 Appendix II – Disclosures

 The stove used in this review was provided by Soto Outdoors at no cost to me.
 Inasmuch as I own three other Soto stoves as well as over 100 other stoves of various types, sizes, and vintages, a free stove is highly unlikely to influence my review one way or the other.
 I have reviewed this stove as objectively as I am able.
 I have had no business dealings with Soto Outdoors other than to contact them in order to obtain the stove used in this review.
 I receive no remuneration from Soto or anyone else for my reviews.
 I receive no benefit when someone purchases a Soto stove.
-I do own multiple Soto stoves; all such stoves were purchased through third parties except the stove used in this review.
+I do own multiple Soto stoves; all such stoves were obtained through third parties except the stove used in this review.

 In addition, just so you know, I earn very little from this blog – typically about a dollar a day, maybe a little more.
 I've earned $30.71 according to Google for this month.
 That's enough to pay for hosting fees and for fuel, so in that sense the blog is self-supporting, but that amount of money is nothing when one has a family of three to feed, house, etc. Basically, this is my oddball little hobby, and that's about all it is.